azmeena/CEIArchitectureKatas/README.md

 **3. Personalization Engine: Building Customer Loyalty Through Intelligence**

-The Challenge: How do we convert ad-hoc users into regular commuters?
+The Challenge: Right now, most of our customers just use them on an ad-hoc basis -we’d like more of them to rely on our fleet for regular trips like daily commutes

 Our AI Solution: An LLM-powered personalization engine that understands individual user patterns and proactively encourages routine usage through smart recommendations and incentives.
 How It Works: